nondejus/AwesomeUnityCommunity/README.md

 * Create more categories for specific resources that don't combine well.
 * Add section for mesh navigation (NavMesh)
 * Add category for vector graphics.
-* Add category for error reporting and debugging.
 * Add natural language processing section.
 * Add category for embbedded and mobile devices.
 * Mark deprecated packages (:x:).